haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

 ### Deleting Kubernetes cluster
 - When deleting the resource group of the Kubernetes cluster, it does not delete the Service Principal - you will need to do this separately
   - See url: https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal#additional-considerations
+  - See url to find your SP: https://serverfault.com/questions/896673/how-to-find-the-service-principal-assigned-to-a-newly-created-aks-cluster

 ## Azure Concepts
 - **Resource group**